DORA: Exploring Outlier Representations in Deep Neural Networks: Distance Metrics between Neural Representations

 In DNNs, neural representations are combined into layers --- collections of individual neural representations that typically share the same computational architecture and learn abstractions of similar complexity.
 In the scope of the following work, we mainly focused on the analysis of the relations between representations within one selected layer from the network.

 \begin{definition}[Layer] We define a layer $\mathcal{F} = \left\{f_1, ..., f_k\right\}$ as a set comprising $k$ individual neural representations. \end{definition}

-To examine the relationships between representations, we can start by examining the behavior of functions on the given dataset.
-We define a dataset $D$ consisting of $N$ data points, denoted as $D = \left\{x_1,..., x_N\right\}$, which we refer to as the \textit{evaluation dataset} to measure the relationship between two neural representations.
-We assume that the datapoints $x_1,..., x_N$ represent i.i.d samples from the global data distribution $\mathcal{D}.$ For the analysis of the \textit{data-aware} distance metrics, such as metrics between representations that require the availability of the data, we assume that the activations of representations are standardized on the evaluation dataset, resulting in a mean of 0 and a standard deviation of 1.
-Practically, this means that for each output of the neural representation, we subtract the mean across the evaluation dataset and divide it by the standard deviation.
+To examine the relationships between representations, we can begin by analyzing the behavior of functions with respect to a given dataset.
+We define a dataset, $D$, consisting of $N$ data points denoted as $D = \{x_1, ..., x_N\}$.
+This set is referred to as the \textit{evaluation dataset} and is used to measure the relationship between two neural representations.
+We make the assumption that these data points, $x_1, ..., x_N$, are independently and identically distributed (i.i.d.) samples from the overall data distribution $\mathcal{D}$.
+Additionally, we standardize the activations of representations on this evaluation dataset, resulting in a mean of 0 and a standard deviation of 1.